 All civil and criminal actions are maintained in the Case Management/Electronic Case Files system (CM/ECF), which is available 24 hours a day and seven days a week.
-CM/ECF is accessed over the Internet.
+CM/ECF is accessed over the Internet through PACER.
 The electronic filing system allows registered attorneys with Internet access and browser software to electronically file pleadings and other papers in cases, view docket sheets and court documents and run reports.
 When an attorney registers for e-filing, the attorney automatically consents to electronic service by both the Court and any opposing attorney of any electronically filed document in any action in which the registered attorney appears.
-Service of an electronically filed document upon a registered attorney is deemed complete upon the transmission of a Notice of Electronic Filing (NEF), which is sent by e-mail notification to that attorney.
+Service of an electronically filed document upon a registered attorney is deemed complete upon the transmission of a Notice of Electronic Filing (NEF), which is sent by e-mail notification from CM/ECF to that attorney.
 All attorneys must file all pleadings and other papers permitted by the Federal Rules and the Local Rules of this Court electronically in all cases, with very limited exception.
 All electronically filed documents must be in PDF digital format.
 Unless approved for e-filing under the Pro Se E-Filing and Service Protocol, pro se parties who are not members of the bar of the Court may not file pleadings or other papers electronically, but must submit them in paper form.
 Practitioners should refer to the local rules governing e-filing for guidance in electronic filing.

 A Public Access to Court Electronic Records (PACER) account is required to view documents in any Circuit, District or Bankruptcy Court in the nation.
 With the advent of NextGen, one set of PACER credentials is used to view dockets and documents in any court in the federal system, and it is also used to e-file in any NextGen court the attorney is registered in.
 To obtain a PACER account, or for more information about PACER, visit the PACER web site.

 Participation in electronic filing is limited to attorneys who are members of the bar of this court.
-Attorneys should refer to the Attorney Registration and Account Maintenence section of this Court's website for instructions to register for e-filing.
+Attorneys should refer to the Attorney Registration and Account Maintenence section of this Court's website for instructions for admission and to register for e-filing.
 Both the admission and registration processes start with a PACER account.
 Registration culminates in attorney-specific credentials that allow e-filing access to the Western District of Michigan's CMECF system.
 Registered attorneys receive electronic service of filed documents, and must keep their account and contact information up to date.

 In order to view documents filed on the system, users must have PDF reader software installed on their computer.
 While many PDF readers are available, Adobe Acrobat reader is a free download.